markgollnick/taggart/README.md

     >>> taggart.load('tags.txt')

-…but you don't have to write anything to disk at all, if you don't want to:
+…but you don’t have to write anything to disk at all, if you don’t want to:

 - `taggart.dump()` … `taggart.dump_json()` … `taggart.dump_yaml()`

-You also don't have to load anything form disk, either, if you already have the data you need from somewhere else (represented as string `s`):
+You also don’t have to load anything form disk, either, if you already have the data you need from somewhere else (represented as string `s`):

-- `taggart.init(s, fmt=...)`, where `fmt` is `'text'`, `'json'`, or `'yaml'`.
+- `taggart.init(s, fmt=…)`, where `fmt` is `'text'`, `'json'`, or `'yaml'`.

 That should cover the basics.
 Happy tagging!